Eva Alordiah: 2011–2013: Gigo (Garbage in Garbage Out) and Trybe Records

-In May 2012, it was reported that Eva signed a record deal with Da Trybe 2.0, a record label owned by record producer and recording artist eLDee.
+In May 2012, several media outlets reported that Eva signed a recording contract with Trybe Records, a record label owned by record producer and recording artist eLDee.
 In November 2013, Ariya Today reported that Eva was dropped from Trybe Records.
 According to the press release signed by the management of the recording outfit, Eva's ideas and foresight didn't align with the label's plans.
 In an interview with BellaNaija, Eva denied reports about being signed to Trybe Records despite the press release statements from the label.
 After the Trybe Records saga in 2012, she took a break from the music scene and spent time reflecting on her craft.

-In February 2013, she worked with producer Sossick to release "Mercy", a song that was made available for download on her blogsite.
-The song was produced and co-written by Sossick.
+In February 2013, Eva released the single "Mercy", which was produced and co-written by Sossick.
+The track was made available for download on her blogsite.
 In December 2013, U.K producer Drox featured her in the music video for his song "Mercy".
 He released several official remixes of the song, including a "Summer" mix and a "Jackin Storm" mix.
-On 29 July 2013, Eva released the promotional single "Lights Out".
-The song was produced by Gray Jon'z.
+On 29 July 2013, Eva released the promotional single "Lights Out", which was produced by Gray Jon'z.
 The music video for the song was directed by Patrick Elis.
-In an interview with the Leadership newspaper, Eva said she recorded the song to showcase her versatility as an artist.
-In August 2013, Eva signed a management deal with Radioactiiv.
+In an interview with the media outlet Leadership, Eva said she recorded "Lights Out" to showcase her versatility as an artist.
+In August 2013, she signed a management deal with Radioactiiv.
 That same month, Nokia Nigeria enlisted her as one of the judges for its annual Don't Break Da Beat competition.